MELDProject/meld_graph/docs/install_docker.md

 ## Verify installation
-To verify that you have installed all packages, set up paths correctly, and downloaded all data, this verification script will run the pipeline to predict the lesion classifier on a new patient.
+To verify that you have installed all packages, set up paths correctly, and downloaded all data, this verification script will run the pipeline to predict the lesion on a test patient.
 It takes approximately 15 minutes to run.

 ```bash
 docker compose run meld_graph pytest
 ```

 ### Errors
-If you run into errors at this stage and need help, you can re-run by changing the last line of the command by the command below to save the terminal outputs in a txt file.
+If you run into errors at this stage and need help, you can re-run the test by changing the last line of the command to the command below.
+This will save the terminal outputs in a txt file.
 Please send `pytest_errors.log` to us so we can work with you to solve any problems.
 [How best to reach us.](#contact)

 ::::{tab-set}